To this day, tour and teaching pros, ordinary players, and commentators continue to search for the secrets of the Ben Hogan golf swing.

 Conclusion

 I think it is important to dispel some myths about Hogan's swing that can be clearly seen from the video.
 First, Hogan was very handsy in his swing.
 His incredible late lag required that he wait on the clubhead and that he square the clubhead through impact with his hands because the club face was very open coming down.
-He did this through his famous "supination" of his left wrist and forearm, rolling them over at the last instant to get the clubface square.
+He did this through his famous “supination” of his lead wrist and forearm, rolling them over at the last instant to get the clubface square.
 Because he had a great sense of the clubhead through beating more balls than most any other professional in history, he learned to control this over a great period of time.
-Vijay Singh is another golfer who dramatically rolls his left forearm through impact in order to square the clubface and he too hits a ton of golf balls in order to keep his timing in check.
+Vijay Singh is another golfer who dramatically rolls his lead forearm through impact in order to square the clubface and he too hits a ton of golf balls in order to keep his timing in check.
 They also both hit fades as their predominant shot because it is much easier to control and time the release of a slightly open face rather than trying to return it perfectly to square or rotate it slightly closed to hit a draw when the club is travelling at such great speed.

-Third, Hogan's right elbow.
+Third, Hogan's trail elbow.
 There has been a lot of discussion about this throughout the years.
-No doubt, Hogan's elbow stayed behind his right hip until very late in the swing, but keep in mind, Hogan was striving to hit a fade, and as you can see from his follow through, held off the finish to keep the toe of the club from turning over aggressively.
-I agree that keeping the right elbow back is a fine way to strike the ball because keeping the arms in close to the body allows the body to not only dominate the swing and control the arms, but rotate faster as well.
-Part of the reason that Hogan kept his right elbow back so far was because he was, in essence, out running his arms and club to the finish with his body by sliding and aggressively turning.
+No doubt, Hogan's elbow stayed behind his trail hip until very late in the swing, but keep in mind, Hogan was striving to hit a fade, and as you can see from his follow through, held off the finish to keep the toe of the club from turning over aggressively.
+I agree that keeping the trail elbow back is a fine way to strike the ball because keeping the arms in close to the body allows the body to not only dominate the swing and control the arms, but rotate faster as well.
+Part of the reason that Hogan kept his trail elbow back so far was because he was, in essence, out-running his arms and club to the finish with his body by sliding and aggressively turning.
 The faster the body moves and the more passive the arms, the easier it is to keep the arms back, but the dramatic lateral movement helps this move happen to a large degree.
-If you stand in one place, staying completely centered, and just rotate as fast as you can with passive arms, it is much more difficult to keep the right arm back through impact.
+If you stand in one place, staying completely centered, and just rotate as fast as you can with passive arms, it is much more difficult to keep the trail arm back through impact.
 However, if you couple this with a large lateral move, it is much easier to keep the elbow back until later in the swing.
-You can see a lot of both on Tour these days, but the prevailing fact for most is those who keep their right elbow up and back tend to miss right, and the opposite is true for those who release the arms through impact.
-To make a long story short, I prefer that the golfer not try and keep the right elbow back; rather, they should focus on their body rotation with passive arms, and the elbow will naturally stay back the right amount for their golf swing, as the arms will release naturally at the right time.
+You can see a lot of both on Tour these days, but the prevailing fact for most is those who keep their trail elbow up and back tend to miss trail-side, and the opposite is true for those who release the arms through impact.
+To make a long story short, I prefer that the golfer not try and keep the trail elbow back; rather, they should focus on their body rotation with passive arms, and the elbow will naturally stay back the right amount for their golf swing, as the arms will release naturally at the right time.